COUNTRIES REPRESENTED IN STUDENT BODY

 2021 Undergraduate Computer Science Programs

-Ranked among Top Military-Friendly Schools and Best for Vets for five consecutive years
+Ranked among Top Military-Friendly Schools and Best for Vets for six consecutive years

 Dr. Jelena Radovic-Fanta and Dr. Novia Pagone of the Division of Arts and Letters have received a $168,000 two-year grant from the Department of Education Undergraduate International Studies and Foreign Language (UISFL) program to make Spanish and Global Studies more accessible to students.